ballen614/ai-case-study/README.md

 While the story of Leap Motion is largely out of the scope of this case study, it is important to note that David's experience and, arguably, failures with Leap Motion were influential in his approach when creating Midjourney:

->I was looking for a different environment instead of a big venture-backed company, and I left to start Midjourney.
+>"I was looking for a different environment instead of a big venture-backed company, and I left to start Midjourney."
 (10)

 Also of note, David's motivation for starting Leap Motion was to solve a "big problem" for humanity: creating a way to interface with computers more quickly and get more out of the computer.
 (13)  This illustrates David's intent on solving fundamental human problems.
 Though Leap Motion ultimately failed, it should be noted that David's idea has been embraced by the recent release of the Apple Vision Pro, a computing platform that uses no input device, instead, tracking the user's hands in space, using them for input.